lzell/louzell.com/markdown/notes/vim.md

 # Vim cheat sheet

+## Prevent comment from improper indentation in nginx file
+Comments always want to stick to position 0, unless:

+    set ft=nginx

 ## How to start vim without any plugins or configuration
 Handy for opening huge files in vim.